AdobeDocs/analytics.en/help/analyze/analysis-workspace/c-panels/average-minute-audience-panel.md

 >[!NOTE]
 >
->The **[!UICONTROL Media average minute audience]** panel is available only to customers who have purchased the Streaming Media Collection for Adobe Analytics.
+>The **[!UICONTROL Media average minute audience]** panel is available only to customers who have purchased the Adobe Analytics for Streaming Media Add-on.
 >
 >Contact your Adobe Sales representative or Adobe account team for more information.
 >